fox32-arch/fox32/README.md

 ### Building

-Clone this repository, `cd` into it, then clone the [fox32core](https://github.com/fox32-arch/fox32core) repository in a folder called `fox32core`.

-After that, just run `cargo build --release`.
-The resulting binary will be saved as `target/release/fox32`
+Simply run `cargo build --release`.
+The resulting binary will be saved as `target/release/fox32`.
+You can also run `cargo run --release` if you want to run it directly.

 ### Usage